ESG Data

 • VOC: Domestic Group companies subject to Japanese Pollutant Release and Transfer Register (PRTR) law have been included.
 Of the substances subject to PRTR law, those corresponding to the 100 types of VOC indicated by the Ministry of the Environment based on the Air Pollution Control Act have been included.

-• 2)Emissions intensity (kg/million yen) reduction rate target: Reduce by 15% in FY 2030 compared to FY 2018
+• 2)Emissions intensity (kg/million yen) reduction rate target: Reduce by 15% in FY 2030 compared with FY 2018

 • 3)Emissions intensity (kg/million yen) target: 0.305 (FY 2010 performance x 50%) or less